 Despite the quality of this offer, there are cards that offer a better rewards program and a better introductory APR, but not together.
 The fact that the competing offers span two cards is irrelevant because cardholders of the BankAmericard Cash Rewards can’t effectively take advantage of both an introductory 0 percent APR for transfers and the cash back rewards.
 Either you use the card to reap the reward benefits or transfer a balance.
 If you do both, you’ll probably end up with more debt than you started with, making the situation even worse.

-For borrowers looking for a 0 percent introductory APR on purchases and balance transfers, consider one of the Citi Credit Cards.
-Citi Simplicity® Card includes a 0 percent introductory APR for 18 months for both purchases and balance transfers.
+For borrowers looking for a 0 percent introductory APR on purchases and balance transfers, consider one of the Citi Credit Cards which include a 0 percent introductory APR for 18 months for both purchases and balance transfers.
 There is a balance transfer fee of either $5 or 3% of the amount of each transfer, whichever is greater.
 Six extra months to pay your bills interest free can go a long way.
-Customers may qualify for this card easier than the BankAmericard Cash Rewards card.
-There’s no annual fee for the Citi card, so it’s clearly another option for introductory rate needs.
-However this card does not offer rewards.
+Customers may qualify for a Citi card easier than the BankAmericard Cash Rewards credit card.
+Citi is clearly another option for introductory rate needs.

 Important Note!
 The information in this article is believed to be accurate as of the date it was written.
 Please keep in mind that credit card offers change frequently.
 Therefore, we cannot guarantee the accuracy of the information in this article.
 Please verify all terms and conditions of any credit card prior to applying.